WHAT IS BIOSAFETY

 APPLICATIONS OF BIOSAFETY

-While the world grapples with SARS-CoV-2, biosafety laboratories are doing more than conducting research into how to contain this virus.
+Despite having become popular as a result of their fight against SARS-CoV-2, biosafety laboratories are doing more than conducting research into how to contain diseases.
 Let's look at some other applications of biosecurity:

 According to the Food and Agriculture Organization of the United Nations (FAO), biosafety allows us to analyse and manage risks regarding food safety improving synergies among sectors, improving food safety and streamlining trade.